JAlcocerT/JAlcocerT/content/blog/book-ba-z-skills.md

 ---
-title: "MUST HAVE BA Skills to work in Analytics"
+title: "Must have BA SKILLS to work in Analytics"
 date: 2021-10-31T23:20:21+01:00
 draft: false
 tags: ["Career"]
-description: 'Summary - Business Analysis skills for your career in Analytics.'
+description: 'Summary - Business Analysis Skills for your career in Analytics.'
 url: 'business-analytics-skills'
 ---

 In this post I am summarizing the must know points to level up your career in analytics.

-Excel at this Business Analytics skills and you will improve your workflow.
+Excel at this **Business Analytics skills** and you will improve your team's workflow.

 <!-- # The Business Analytics Mindset -->